Singh-Prakash07/Notes/start with JavaScript/03 object.md

 > [!NOTE]
 > To remove a property, we can use the delete operator: `delete user.age;`

-We can also use multiword property names, but then they must be quoted:

-let user = {
-  name: "John",
-  age: 30,
-  "likes birds": true  // multiword property name must be quoted };
+> [!TIP]

-The last property in the list may end with a comma:
+> The last property in the list may end with a comma:

-let user = {
-  name: "John",
-  age: 30,
-}
-That is called a “trailing” or “hanging” comma.
+> That is called a “trailing” or “hanging” comma.
 Makes it easier to add/remove/move around properties, because all lines become alike.

-Square brackets
+## Square brackets
-For multiword properties, the dot access doesn’t work:
++ For multiword properties, the dot access doesn’t work:

-// this would give a syntax error user.likes birds = true
+// this would give a syntax error
+> [!CAUTION]
+> user.likes birds = true
 JavaScript doesn’t understand that.
 It thinks that we address user.likes, and then gives a syntax error when comes across unexpected birds.

 The dot requires the key to be a valid variable identifier.
 That implies: contains no spaces, doesn’t start with a digit and doesn’t include special characters ($ and _ are allowed).